MetOffice/fab/Documentation/source/config.rst

 Concepts for site-specific setup
 --------------------------------
-BAF's support for site-specific setup is based on using a site name and a platform name.
+Fab's base class supports site-specific setup, and it is is based on using a site name and a platform name.
 For example, The UK Met Office traditionally uses ``meto`` as site name, and then a different platform name, e.g.
 ``xc40`` or ``ex1a``.
-BAF uses a specific setup directory based on the concatenation of these names.
+The Fab base class uses a specific setup directory based on the concatenation of these names.
 In the example above, this would be ``site_specific/meto_xc40`` or ``site_specific/meto_ex1a``.
 The site and platform can be specified as command line option (see :ref:`Command Line Options<command_line_options>`).
 All these